ans-group/docs.ukfast.co.uk/source/desktop/fastdrive/drivemapper.md

 ![Image226](files/Image226.png)

-Here you’ll see a variety of apps for different platforms, whether that be Windows, Mac, or Mobile.
+Here you'll see a variety of apps for different platforms, whether that be Windows, Mac, or Mobile.

 ![Image122](files/Image122.png)